 Lobbying Tips from MACo

-D. Have your testimony in writing and hand it to the clerk of the committee after you speak.
-If you hand it to them before you speak they will read it and not look at you while you talk.
+- Have your testimony in writing and hand it to the clerk of the committee after you speak.
+If you hand it to them before you speak, they will read it and not look at you while you talk.
 Having your testimony in writing also provides that if they run out of time and cut off testimony, you can turn in written testimony.

-E. After your testimony, you may be asked questions.
+- After your testimony, a legislator may ask you questions.
 If you do not know the answers, do not bluff.
-Tell them you will find out and get the information to the committee–then follow-up.
+Tell him/her that you do not know and will get that information to the committee–then be sure to follow-up.

 If you ever provide a legislator with inaccurate information, they will never rely on you again for information.
 If you mistakenly provide inaccurate information, as soon as you discover your mistake, inform the legislator.
 Trust is paramount in the legislative process.